 Site Router Remediation Example

 The figures below illustrate an automated policy configured by an administrator to remediate a critical “Site Router Down” failure in a regional data center.
-The root cause analysis detects the issue in the physical infrastructure and, if it’s down for more than a minute, Telco Cloud Operations automatically reboots the router.
+The root cause analysis detects the issue in the physical infrastructure and, if it’s down for more than a minute, VMware Telco Cloud Service Assurance automatically reboots the router.

-- As shown in above figure, the Telco Cloud Operations remediation policy is a collection of various levels (Level 0, Level 1, etc.) that is activated based on a specific root cause notification (Router Down).
+- As shown in above figure, the VMware Telco Cloud Service Assurance remediation policy is a collection of various levels (Level 0, Level 1, etc.) that is activated based on a specific root cause notification (Router Down).

 - Each level in the path is associated with a specific set of actions (e.g., Check Router Down, Reboot Router, Open Ticket).

 - Each level can specify a time period and an action or set of actions to be executed.